What is a bond?

 Issue-specific risk

-Many bonds are issued with imbedded features such as "calls", which enable the issuer to repay the debt ahead of schedule.
+Many bonds are issued with embedded features such as "calls", which enable the issuer to repay the debt ahead of schedule.
 This can be disadvantageous to the holder.
-Such features are clearly laid out in the bond's prospectus, investors should make sure they read a bond's prospectus prior to investing.
+Such features are clearly laid out in the bond's prospectus, so investors should make sure they read a bond's prospectus prior to investing.

 Event and other risks